 Brente Mandler

-Brente Mandler loosely translates to ‘candied almonds’ in Norwegian, and is a yearly Christmas tradition to make in Norway.
-You will find these in Sweden and Denmark too and you can see these sweet and crunchy ‘brente mandler’ in the Christmas markets in Germany, where it’s common to add a touch of cinnamon to them.
-I love this addition so I’ve chosen to include it in my recipe I’m sharing with you here as well.
+You will find these in Sweden and Denmark too and you can see these sweet and crunchy brente mandler in the Christmas markets in Germany, where it’s common to add a touch of cinnamon to them.
+I love this addition so I’ve included it in the recipe I’m sharing with you here as well.

 If you’re feeling extra decadent you could also coat them in chocolate… something I’d like to try next time I whip up a batch of these.